DianaNites/linux_modules/README.md

 It is an alternative to `modprobe` and supports listing, adding, removing modules, as well as getting information on them.

+It does not yet support dependencies or aliases.

 ## Install

 ```shell